Updated May 19, 2026

 Tips for pet sitters

-Hamilton’s rich mix of urban grit and green escapes makes it a playground for pet sitters looking for waterfall hikes and café cuddles.
-Whether you’re staying long-term or just for the weekend, these insider pointers will help you deliver top-notch care while soaking up everything these dog-friendly places in Hamilton have to offer.
+Hamilton’s mix of city spaces and green escapes makes it a playground for pet sitters looking for waterfall hikes and café stops.
+Whether you’re staying long term or just for the weekend, these insider pointers will help you keep pets happy while soaking up everything these dog-friendly places in Hamilton have to offer.

 More dog-friendly travel guides near Hamilton